 When you are struggling with a health condition, the last thing you want to do is figure out what to file online that would convince SSA to approve your request for disability benefits.
 At Joel Thrift Law, we know the type of documents, data, and other information SSA looks for when reviewing SSDI requests.

 SSA gives you 60 days from the date of the denial notice to file an appeal.
 So, time is of the essence.
-Call Joel Thrift Law today so that we start working on your appeal.
+Contact Joel Thrift Law today so that we start working on your appeal.